 What is Apple News+?

 An “issue” in Apple News+ is a collection of stories from a publication.
-A publication can choose to deliver every single page from their print title (which can even include print advertisements) or can choose to deliver a handful of stories.
-These stories are presented side by side within an issue, or individually if the user finds an article by interest or recommendation within the app.
+A publication can choose to deliver every single page from their print title (which can even include print advertisements) or can choose to deliver a number of stories.
+These stories are presented side by side within an issue, or individually if the reader finds an article by interest or recommendation within the app.
 If a publication has an Apple News channel they can promote News+ articles from ‘free’ articles in News.

 Monetisation comes from the subscription Apple charges readers.
 Apple takes 50% of all revenue from Apple News+ subscriptions, with the rest of the revenue going into a pool to be divided between publishers.
 Revenues are allotted to publications based on ‘dwell time’ – the amount of time users spend engaged with articles.